gustavsganzerla/cdbprom/README.md

  8. A sequence is predicted as a promoter if the prediction of xgb1 is equal to 1 **OR** if the prediction of xgb2 is equal to 1.

-**If you have any questions, don't hesitate in reaching out at gustavo.sganzerla@dal.ca**
+**If you have any questions, don't hesitate in reaching out at sganzerlagustavo@gmail.com**